-Orphan's pension: The first two eligible orphans each receive 15% of the deceased's average earnings in the year before the disability began; 10% for each additional orphan.
-Full orphans receive 20% each.
-Eligible orphans must be younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Orphan's pension: 15% of the deceased's average earnings in the year before the disability began is paid for each of the first two orphans and 10% for each additional orphan; 20% for each full orphan.
+Eligible orphans must be younger than age 14 (age 18 if an apprentice, age 21 if a student or with a disability).

-Dependent parent's and grandparent's pension: Each receives 10% of the deceased's average earnings in the year before the disability began, up to a maximum of 30%.
+Dependent parent's and grandparent's pension: Each receives 10% of the deceased's average earnings in the year before the disability began, up to 30%.

 The minimum earnings for benefit calculation purposes are equal to 1.3 times the legal minimum wage.
-The legal monthly minimum wage is equal to 28,460 CFA francs.

-Only 1/3 of earnings over 10 times the legal minimum wage is taken into account for benefit calculation purposes.
+Only 33% of earnings over 10 times the legal minimum wage are taken into account for benefit calculation purposes.
 The maximum earnings for benefit calculation purposes are 28 times the legal minimum wage.